 The following places are occupied by AliExpress, eBay, Amazon and Wish.
 As you can see, despite the fact that most frequently Italians choose Zalando, in this particular case they prefer shopping with the use of the website, not a mobile app.

 Undoubtedly, the Italian e-commerce market is developing steadily and rapidly.
 Because the trend has been continuing for several years now, we can assume that the upcoming years will bring a noticeable increase in the Internet sales sector of both services and products.
-Every year more and more Italians decide to shop online – online shops offer attractive discounts, a wide range of products and low prices when compared to brick and mortar stores.
-The trends observed in the recent years allow to be quite optimistic, the e-commerce market in Italy is very promising and it’s certainly worth investing in it.
+Every year more and more Italians decide to shop online – online shops offer attractive discounts, a wide range of products, and low prices when compared to brick and mortar stores.
+The trends observed in recent years allow us to be quite optimistic, the e-commerce market in Italy is very promising and it’s certainly worth investing in it.